sixfeetup/scaf/{{cookiecutter.project_slug}}/terraform/ec2-cluster/README.md

 NB: AWS credentials will expire after 4 hours.
 If you are unable to push or pull images to ECR, you will need to reauthenticate.

 To simplify this, you can run `AWS_PROFILE={{cookiecutter.project_slug}} make kubecreds`

-# Controlplane

-ArgoCD and SealedSecrets are configured on the SFU controlplane.
-If you are not using the SFU controlplane you can set up your own controlplane on the EC2 instance in terraform/control_plane